fluxninja/aperture/docs/content/get-started/integrations/flow-control/sdk/java/armeria.md

         .setIgnoredPathMatchRegex(true)
 ```

-For more context on how to use Aperture Armeria Decorators to set Control
+For more context on using Aperture Armeria Decorators to set Control Points,
-Points, you can take a look at the [example app][armeria-example] available in
+refer to the [example app][armeria-example] available in the repository.
-the repository.

 [armeria-example]:
   https://github.com/fluxninja/aperture-java/tree/releases/aperture-java/v1.0.0/examples/armeria-example